IngridAtMicrosoft/DocsContent/singlesource/v1/media-streams.md

 > [!NOTE]
 > The API does not provide support for filtering or sorting lists of media streams.
-If your application requires a large number of media streams, consider using a database to store information media streams.
+If your application requires a large number of media streams, consider using a database to store media stream metadata.

 #### [C#](#tab/csharp)